-The Emory University Archives operates in conjunction with the Manuscript, Archives, and Rare Book Library (MARBL), located on the 10th floor of Robert W. Woodruff Library.
-During the academic year, MARBL is open 9:00 AM-5:30 PM Monday-Saturday.
+The Emory University Archives operates in conjunction with the Stuart A. Rose Manuscript, Archives, and Rare Book Library, located on the 10th floor of Robert W. Woodruff Library.
+During the academic year, the Rose Library is open 9:00 AM-5:30 PM Monday-Saturday.
 During the summer, hours on Saturday are 10:00-4:00.
-MARBL is closed on Saturdays during intercession.
+The Rose Library is closed on Saturdays during intercession.

-Please note that not all manuscript collections are housed in MARBL.
+Please note that not all manuscript collections are housed in the Rose Library.
 Some collections are located in an off-site storage facility and must be requested in advance.
 To ensure your timely accessibility to our collections on and off-site, we appreciate advance notice of the collections you intend to view.

 We are happy to assist you as you prepare for your research visit.
-If you have any questions about our collections, questions regarding MARBL's researcher policies, and/or would like to request materials to be on hold for your research visit, please email firstname.lastname@example.org to the attention of Research Services.
+If you have any questions about our collections, questions regarding Rose Library's researcher policies, and/or would like to request materials to be on hold for your research visit, please email firstname.lastname@example.org to the attention of Research Services.

 The Emory University Archives is charged by the university with collecting, preserving and providing access to records and related materials documenting the history and function of Emory University, its predecessor schools, and related organizations.
-The majority of the Archives are available for use in the Manuscript, Archives, and Rare Book Library (MARBL), located in the Robert W. Woodruff Library.
-Some records related to Oxford College, Health Sciences, the Theology School, and the Law School are held by those entities.
+The majority of the University Archives' collections are available for use in the Stuart A. Rose Manuscript, Archives, and Rare Book Library, located on the top floor of the Robert W. Woodruff Library.
+While the Emory University Archives documents the entirety of the university, some records related to Oxford College, Health Sciences, the Theology School, and the Law School are held by those entities' libraries.

-The Archives contain the following types of materials:
+The University Archives contain the following types of materials:

 University records: The Archives collects University records of permanent historical value regardless of format.
 These include, but are not limited to, minutes, correspondence, reports, and publications produced by administrative, academic, and research units in the course of University business.